We’re Looking Forward to Welcoming You

 SSMs and faculty will help you purchase your books in advance.
 Books are purchased through the Baylor Bookstore.

-The faculty and staff at Baylor understand how important it is to engage with others at your university outside the classroom, so we have prepared a wide variety of free virtual activities for you to participate in when you’re not studying.
+The faculty and staff at Baylor understand how important it is to engage with others at your university outside the classroom, so we have prepared a wide variety of free virtual and in-person activities for you to participate in when you’re not studying.
 Some of these events include:

 We will discuss all of the resources available to you as a Baylor student, you can find these on the Resources page.